-The outline design schedule, below the City's approval process schedule, accounts for time associated with ACPS and School Board review, and cost estimating during each phase.
-Other submissions and updates by ACPS and the School Board are likely in each of the design phases.
+The outline design schedule, below the City's approval process schedule accounts for time associated with ACPS and School Board review, and cost estimating during each phase.
+Most likely there will be other submissions and updates by ACPS and the School Board in each of the design phases.
 The first major milestone is the final selection and development of the concept plan, allowing for the initial submission meeting of Concept 1 and 2 requirements to the City's Planning and Zoning Department.
 The schedule plans for Concept 1 and 2 submission in the middle of May 2021 to allow for the input from public engagement and ACPS reviews.

-The project's next major milestone will be the Preliminary Site Plan submission and approval that will allow the project to be heard at the Winter 2022 Planning Commission Hearing and CityCouncil Hearing.
+Our next major milestone will be the Preliminary Site Plan submission and approval that will allow the project to be heard at the January 2022 Planning Commission Hearing and CityCouncil Hearing.
 This milestone aligns with the completion of the design development process and the subsequent submission of the final site plan.
-Given the schedule, the final site plan development package will need to begin prior to the hearings such that submission can occur immediately following a Council approval.
+Given our schedule, the final site plan development package will need to begin prior to the hearings such that submission can occur immediately following a Council approval.

-Once the final site plan 1 has been reviewed and the comments addressed, the clearing and grading permit may be issued to allow the contractor to begin construction in Spring of 2022.
-The final building permit is anticipated to be issued by summer 2022, giving a two year construction phase from the foundations in place, with substantial completion at the end of May 2024.
-This will allow for adequate time for furnishing and equipment to be installed, and the teachers can set up classrooms prior to the first day of school in the 2024-2025 school year.
+Once our final site plan 1 has been reviewed and the comments addressed, the clearing and grading permit may be issued to allow the contractor to begin construction in Spring of 2022.
+We anticipate the final building permit to be issued by summer 2022, giving a two year construction phase from the foundations in place, with substantial completion at the end of May 2024.
+This will allow for adequate time for furnishing and equipment to be installed, and the teachers can set up to meet the first day of school in the 2024-2025 school year.

-Once the 2023-2024 school year ends in June 2024, the existing Minnie Howard building may be demolished, and the work associated with constructing the fields and the west end of the site can begin in the summer of 2024.
-This work is anticipated to last approximately 10 months so the fields may be accessible in the late Spring of 2025.
+Once the 2023-2024 school year ends in June 2024, the existing Minnie Howard building may be demolished, and the work associated with constructing the fields and the west end of the site, can begin in the summer of 2024.
+We anticipate this work to last approximately 10 months so the fields may be accessible in the late Spring of 2025.